 Keep in mind that spaces on campus are limited, especially during winter break.
 Think: What will your activity require in the way of space?
 Try and come up with a few options, so that we can help you reserve a good spot.
 Can the belly dancing class you want to facilitate meet in the middle of a Greenwich donut?
 Can the film discussion group you want to lead make use of the television in the Merrill living room?
 Be creative!

 How about meeting times?
 Will you meet twice or twice a week all semester?
 Do you want to have a specific time that your activity will meet, or would you like to have an initial meeting with interested parties to see what fits best into everyone's schedule?
 Will there be any special events?

 Get people interested

 Talk to your friends, put up posters, send out intranet announcements.
-One of EPEC's goals is to compile a print catalog of Jan term EPEC activities to distribute to the student population.
-If you are facilitating an EPEC activity over Jan term and would like your activity to be included in the catalog, try and get your application form in by early November.
+One of EPEC's goals is to compile a print catalog of EPEC activities during the spring semester to distribute to the student population.
+If you are facilitating an EPEC activity in the spring semester and would like your activity to be included in the catalog, try and get your application form in by early November.
 We will also have listings online as EPEC activity proposals arrive.